VoxeLibre/VoxeLibre/mods/HELP/doc/README.md

 More information is given in the respective mods.

-Overview of the mods used in MineClone 2:
+Overview of the mods used in VoxeLibre:

 * `doc`: Documentation System.
 Core API and user interface.
 Mods can add arbitrary categories and entries
 * `doc_items`: Item Help.
 Adds automatically generated help texts for items and an API